PyRigi/PyRigi/doc/development/howto/database.md

 We store the {prf:ref}`maximum globally rigid dimension <def-max-globally-rigid-dimension>`.
 Hence, a graph is globally $d$-rigid if and only if $d$ is at most the stored value.
+Complete graphs are stored as $-1$, using the same sentinel as the `rigidity` column.